awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

 ## Specifying additional information in the replication configuration<a name="replication-kms-extra-config"></a>

 In the replication configuration, you do the following:
-+ In the `Destination` configuration, add the symmetric AWS KMS customer managed key that you want Amazon S3 to use to encrypt object replicas\.
++ In the `Destination` configuration, add the symmetric encryption AWS KMS customer managed key that you want Amazon S3 to use to encrypt object replicas\.
 + Explicitly opt in by enabling replication of objects encrypted using KMS keys by adding the `SourceSelectionCriteria` element\.